How It Works

 What dose will I be prescribed?

-Dosing is a decision made by your Neo Soma Health provider.
+Dosing is a decision made by your Neo Soma Healthcare provider.
 For patients taking semaglutide, the provider will generally start every new patient at 0.25mg per week with increases in dose available at 4-6 week intervals.

 Will my dose be increased?

-Dose increases are at the discretion on your Neo Soma Health provider.
+Dose increases are at the discretion on your Neo Soma Healthcare provider.
 Your provider will want to know how strong your appetite is on your current dose and will decide from there.
 Increases are scheduled in the following order: 0.25mg, 0.50mg, 0.75mg, 1.00mg, 1.50mg, 2.00mg and 2.40mg.

 Usage and Administration